TheRealGabHas/SkyblockStats/README.md

 - [x] Add profile selector
 - [x] Add icon for every field
 - [x] Add and complete a page about user data, credits, legals...
+- [ ] Implement a caching system with a 5 minutes caching duration
+- [ ] Take skill level cap into account (Runecrafting, Taming, Foraging...)

 ## The tooltip system